WOTS-Hackathon-2016/LoRa/README.md

 # LoRa
-Look for the RFM95W_nexus and Nexus Demo Board forks.
+Look for the RFM95W_nexus and Nexus-Demoboard forks.